NicolaGasparotto/WEBAPPLICATION/README.md

 - Route `/pages/:pageId/edit`: page with a form to edit a page and it will be displayed in backOffice view

 - Route `/login`: page with a form to login
-- Route `/*`: everything else that is not one of the previous valid routes will be redirected to a page not found page
+- Route `/*`: everything else that is not one of the previous valid routes will be redirected to a not found page

 ## Main React Components